-If you want one of each, then you can have them both for £12.
-See below for reviews and track details.
+If you want one of each, then you can have them all for £12.

 Price includes postage and packing.